 No research plans under Conservation Measure 24-01 targeting toothfish have been proposed for this fishery.
-The Scientific Committee did agree a temporary research plan in 2014 to provide fishery structure on the Continental slope and shelf (SSRUs 882C-G), and to collect the necessary data for a stock assessment.
+The Scientific Committee did agree a temporary, but ongoing, research plan in 2014 to provide fishery structure on the Continental slope and shelf (SSRUs 882C-G), and to collect the necessary data for a stock assessment.

 An alternative plan for structuring the fishery in the South (SSRU 882H) was needed to improve mark recapture data and to better index the biomass for the seamount complex (see WG-FSA-2021/29).
-In 2022, the Scientific Committee revised the spatial management within SSRU 882H to spread fishing effort among seamounts (see section 1.4).
+In 2022, the Scientific Committee revised the spatial management within SSRU 882H to spread fishing effort among seamounts to improve the representativeness of mark recapture data for the seamount complex rather than single seamounts (see section 1.4).